-We look after more than 1000km of road – that’s about the same length as Cambridge to Wellington and back!
+We look after more than 1,900km of road – that’s about the same length as Cambridge to Wellington and back!
 We’re always working on new projects to make sure you can get from A – B as easily, and safely as possible.

-Whether you prefer to freestyle, backstroke or you're simply trying to master your underwater handstand, we provide two pool complexes for your swimming leisure.
+Whether you prefer to freestyle, backstroke or you're simply trying to master your underwater handstand, we provide two outstanding pool complexes for your swimming leisure.

 There's not many of us who don't like to go out to enjoy a good meal or cold bevvy.
 We put checks in place and do a whole lot of monitoring to make sure where you're eating and drinking is safe, super hygienic - and law abiding!